 2. ACTIVITIES AND ACHIEVEMENTS

-2018 has been an exceptional year for us marked by three major events:
+2019 has been an exceptional year for us marked by four major events:

-The introduction of a clothing recycling project between the Lake District National Park in the United Kingdom and the Kilimanjaro Porters Assistance Project (KPAP) in Tanzania
+Transportation of over two hundred items of clothing from the Lake District National Park (LDNP) in the United Kingdom to the Kilimanjaro Porters Assistance Project (KPAP) in Tanzania

 2.1 Key Milestones

 This period of operation was marked by the following key milestones:

 Recruitment of new volunteer, Paul Evans, to our Core team

 Redesign and launch of new website